8 things you (absolutely) need to know before opening a restaurant (true story!)

 Although you don't need a diploma to open a restaurant, certain permits are required.

-Hygiene standards, operating permits, licenses to sell alcohol...
-These permits are obtained after a few days of compulsory training.
-The sooner you're up and running, the better.
+• Hygiene standards, operating permits, licenses to sell alcohol...
+These permits are obtained after a few days of mandatory training.

 "Above all, do your own research!" concludes Clarisse, "no matter what those around you say , follow the regulations and keep an eye out for changes so that you're blameless in the event of an inspection."